the-teachingRSE-project/competencies/competencies.md

     Organizations can offer enterprise repository set ups, site licences etc. Also fund either internal or external training for this vital research software development tooling.
     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
+    MOD&
+    Needs full awareness of entire codebase to support extension/maintenance.
+      May not need/get additional experience or support.
+      If project taken on from another individual developer, there may be challenges in transferring this mental model of the software.& As local but greater awareness of need for future transition to other developer(s), likely provide e.g. docs/issues/project board and other support from central services to support this.
+May only need to know part of code.&
+    Internal team training important to ensure ability to build necessary mental model of codebase and to document it via text or tools to support sustainability.&
+    As local team but likely stronger awareness of tooling and practices in place within RSE team to support this.
+Distributing work makes it only necessary for each developer to understand code related to their assigned tasks.& Training and experience are key here and organisations can help to coordinate and provide support for training and mentoring/community activities.
+      Establishing RSE departments with specialists for certain aspects of software will improve overall turnaround times.
+    \\\hline
+    %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     LEG&